lodash-php/lodash-php.github.io/README.md

 **Arguments:**

-@param iterable $ collection The collection to iterate over.
+@param iterable $collection The collection to iterate over.

 @param callable $iteratee The iteratee to transform keys.